redrobotsl/wordpress-apextowncontrol/readme.txt

 == Description ==
 The following shortcodes are available [show_town_arrests time=\'720\'] - This shows all the towns arrests in within the last 30 days by default but can be changed by changing the attribute \'time\', which is in hours.
+[show_town_phonebook] - This shows the entirety of citizens registered in your town by their name, address, and the phone number. (hint: this is a solution for the NorPhone.)

 The following command are under development and will be available in a further update: